schambon/SimRunner/README.md

 For distributed metrics collection (aggregate results from multiple SimRunners, if you have a very intensive workload) take a look at https://github.com/schambon/SimRunner-Collector

 For easy setup in EC2, a quick and dirty script to provision a machine etc. is at https://github.com/schambon/launchSimRunner

-If you want to run it as a Docker container a Dockerfile is provided.
-In this case, you need to create a config file in the `bin` directory named `config.json` and then build your Docker image.

 What's new?